 If you live in the UK and never cycle in the rain, you likely never cycle!
-For those fair-weather cyclists among us, in the UK and around the world, our expert guide and cycling journalist Hannah Reynolds has 5 tips on making riding in the rain less daunting and more fun.
+For those fair-weather cyclists among us, in the UK and around the world, our expert guides have 5 tips on making riding in the rain less daunting and more fun.

 The first item on your shopping list should be a breathable jacket that will keep you warm even when it gets wet.
-Gloves and overshoes are the next purchases, preferably in neoprene, which stays warm when wet, or Gore-Tex, which is breathable and waterproof.
+Gloves and overshoes are the next purchases, preferably in materials that will still keep you warm when wet.
 Accessories like clear or amber-tinted glasses will help keep the rain out of your eyes while giving you good visibility, and a peaked cap under your helmet can direct rain away from your face.

-On slower wet weather rides you can afford to layer up and wear more heavy duty, waterproof materials such as Gore-Tex as here you are looking to keep a little drier as well as warm.
+On slower wet weather rides you can afford to layer up and wear more heavy-duty, waterproof materials as here you are looking to keep a little drier as well as warm.

 Adjusting your tyre pressures can also help with wet weather riding.
 Just letting them down slightly will help increase the surface area and traction on damp surfaces.
 Before a wet ride check your brake pads are plentiful as extra braking and grit on a wet day can wear them down quicker than you would normally expect.